s-iwakawa/Git_GitHub_Slides/English_GitHub_Lec.md

   * Each can be developed in parallel.

 ### Branches - Website
-* master branch contains the 'live' code that runs the website.
+* main branch contains the 'live' code that runs the website.
-* changes in master impacts users
+* changes in main impacts users
 * Two coders want to modify the website at the same time.
   * Make 3x branches:
-  * master    -> live code
+  * main    -> live code
   * feature_A -> for coder A to modify
   * feature_B -> for coder B to modify
 * Once the code developments are done, merge the branches.